wocsa/cyberjutsu/courses/summer-2023/day1.md

 kill -9 $PID
 ```

 ### Nagekomi (x10 by exercise by partner)
+kill local session of the uke

 ### Yakusoku geiko
-*Tori* try to connect run the commands given by Sensei then disconnect without been disconnected by *Uke*
+*Tori* try to connect and kill local session of the Uke
-After a while roles are exchanged.
 ## Randori
 Try to disconnect partner from all his sessions (local and remote).
+Try to disconnect partner two times from your cyberdeck then kill local session of the partner on his cyberdeck.

 ## Cooldown